 - They handle customer support or billing

 You should also consider sub-service organizations, such as third-party vendors, in your SOC 2 scope if they have access to sensitive data or systems.
-The SOC 2 scope should include details about these sub-service organizations, as auditors will evaluate how they are managed and controlled.
+The SOC 2 scope should include details about these sub-service organizations, as auditors will evaluate the effectiveness of the service organization's controls over third-party vendors and subsidiaries.
 Companies can choose to include third-party vendors in their SOC 2 audit using the carve-out or inclusive method.

 Exclude Subsidiaries If: